The best password manager for Mac 2025

 1Password covers all platforms (and even works with the command line) and browsers.
 It’s available for personal and business use.
 Plus, it supports 2FA, passkeys, shared vaults, and tags.

-Among some standout features, 1Password continuously monitors whether any of your passwords have been leaked and has a Travel Mode, which allows you to temporarily remove logins to certain websites and apps while travelling.
+Among some standout features, 1Password continuously monitors whether any of your passwords have been leaked and has a Travel Mode, which allows you to temporarily remove logins to certain websites and apps while traveling.

 1Password